Estimate Time7 min

 1. Review your bill for accuracy.

 The first thing you should do when you receive a medical bill is to make sure it's correct.
 Requesting an itemized bill can help you better identify mistakes, such as double billing, incorrect billing codes, inaccurate insurance information, and coverage disputes.
-For example, the No Surprises Act of 2022 now prohibits some charges from providers you might not have realized were out-of-network.
-That means any unexpected out-of-network charges could be a red flag.6
+For example, the No Surprises Act protects you from some charges from providers you might not have realized were out-of-network.
+That means any unexpected out-of-network charges that appear on your bill could be a red flag.6

 Dispute inaccurate information or insurance issues with the provider's office or your insurance company.
 This may require a lot of time and effort, but it could save you from overpaying.